Installation of SDK on Windows from sources

 Development tools

-To compile Metavision, you will need to install some extra tools:
+To compile Metavision SDK, you need to install the following tools:

 Installing Dependencies

-in the following sections.In a command prompt, navigate to VCPKG_SRC_DIR` and launch the following commands:
+VCPKG_SRC_DIRin the following stepsOpen a command prompt, navigate to

 bootstrap-vcpkg.bat vcpkg updateCopy the

-If you’re using vcpkg across multiple projects or versions of OpenEB, it’s beneficial to streamline the number of vcpkg installations you manage.
+If you’re using vcpkg across multiple projects or OpenEB versions, it’s beneficial to streamline the number of vcpkg installations you manage.
 To achieve this, you’ll need the specific versions of the libraries required.
 You can find these versions by cross-referencing our

 opencv: 4.8.0